geeky-decoder/SoildPrincipleConcepts/README.md

         -+-+-+-+-+- Subclass should extend the capability of parent not narrow it down -+-+-+-+-+-
 - `I` -> Interface Segregation Principle (Interfaces shouldn't force classes to implement what they can't do.
 Large interfaces should be divided into smaller ones)
-- `D` -> Dependency Inversion Principle (Class should depend on interfaces rather than concrete classes)
+- `D` -> Dependency Inversion Principle (Class should depend on abstractions(interfaces) rather than concrete classes)

 ## Advantages